 - Tap the checkmark in the top right.

-How do I change my username on a computer?
+How do I change my username on a computer or browser?

 Changing your Instagram username from a browser is just as easy.
 In fact, the steps are very similar.
 Here’s what you need to do.

 Navigate to Instagram.com and log into your account.
-Next, click your avatar in the top-right corner of the screen.
-Click the Settings button.
+Next, click your profile icon in the top-right corner of the screen.
+Click on Settings.
 You should see the Edit Profile section.
 Enter your new username in the Username field.
 Click Submit at the bottom of the screen, and you’re good to go!

 Note that unlike changing your Instagram username in the app, you will not get a warning that the desired username is already in use.
-Instead, a small pop-up will inform you that the username isn’t available when you click the submit button.
+Instead, a small pop-up will inform you that the username isn’t available when clicking the submit button.

 Once again, we’ve listed the step-by-step instructions below for your convenience.